EUs Largest Far-right Bloc Makes Show Of Force In Madrid - UrduPoint

 Orban is seen as one of Trump's closest EU allies, while Vox leader Santiago Abascal has highlighted the ideological affinity between the group and Trump, especially on immigration.

-In wanting a European Union that "takes care of defence, the economy up to a certain point, and especially borders... it would be a confederation of sovereign states" that aligns the group with Trump, said Forti.

-But Trump's threats, from slapping prohibitive tariffs on European goods to annexing Denmark's gigantic Arctic territory of Greenland, may generate tensions within the far right.
+But Trump's threats, from slapping prohibitive tariffs on European goods to annexing Denmark's gigantic Arctic territory of Greenland, could embarrass nationalist parties in Europe.

 Recent Stories